diksha29arora/Image-Stegnography/README.md

 # Image-Stegnography
-This program is capable to hide the text inside the image.
-This program is the combination of Image Processing and Cyber Security.

-Steg.png is the demo image from which a new image name encoded.png where the text in hidden when we execute Encrypt.py program.
+In this program, Steg.png is the demo image from which a new image, named encoded.png, will be generated at the execution of Encrypt.py program.
+This new image will contain the hidden text.
-Decrypt.py is another program which has to be executed after Encrypt.py.
-We will get the hidden text which has been hidden inside the encoded.png image.
+Decrypt.py is another program which is to be executed after Encrypt.py, in order to decode the hidden text on the receiving end.

-Happy Learning